densitydesign/wlm-backend/README.md

 ````

 ###### 4. merge-data.py
 The script merges the data created by the previous script and produce a more compact version.
 It indicates if a monument occurred in more queries in the `groups` properties.
-Example:
+Data is stored as `all_monuments.json` Example:
 ````
 {
     "mon": "Q1759446",